autonomymobilitylab/pointcloud-pose-visualizer/README.md

 python3 -m venv .venv
 source .venv/bin/activate
 pip install --upgrade pip
+pip install -e .
-pip install -r requirements.txt pip install -r requirements-dev.txt pre-commit install
+pre-commit install
 ```

+Conda also works just as well as virtualenv.

+If you experience segfault errors when opening the GUI, try adding an environment variable: `export XDG_SESSION_TYPE=x11`.

-## Linting, formatting, and typechecks
+## Linting, formatting, and pre-commit checks

-This project template uses the following tools for autoformatting, linting and typechecking:
+This project template uses the following tools for autoformatting, linting and checks:

+* pre-commit-hooks: small checks, e.g. for file names and end-of-file lines
 * ruff: linting and formatting

-Pre-commit hooks are used to run these tools automatically when committing to git.
+Pre-commit is used to run these tools automatically when committing to git.

 ### Pre-commit hooks